 Explore scenic walks and cycleways on the Hibiscus Coast or further afield through the AT and AC links.
 Try coastal paths, bush trails or family-friendly rides.
 Perfect for burning off energy and spotting local wildlife.
 Again, let us know your favourite for family fun!

-🔍 Looking for more ways to keep the kids happy (and your sanity intact)?
+Looking for even more ways to keep the kids happy (and your sanity intact)?

-Check out our full Linku2 School Holidays – North Auckland listings, packed with local attractions, events, and school holiday programs.
+Check out our full Linku2 School Holidays – North Auckland listings and our online local events calendar, packed with local attractions, events, and school holiday programs.

 When the rain’s pouring down and outdoor adventures are off the table, keeping the kids entertained indoors can feel like a challenge.
 But with a little planning (and a dash of imagination), you can turn a dreary day into a memory-making one!